Updated: Feb 22

-This past June, high schoolers in our Stuck at Home Book Club read Freakonomics by Stephen Dubner and Steven Levitt.
+This past June, high schoolers in our book club read Freakonomics by Stephen Dubner and Steven Levitt.
 It was a fascinating glimpse into the unconventional truths that economic data may reveal about society and history.
 We explored the ubiquity of incentives while answering wacky questions like: Do sumo wrestlers cheat?
 Why do drug dealers live with their moms?

 Freakonomics was engaging and comprehensible — suitable for readers without prior economics knowledge, and perfect for those keen on exploring the field further.
 If you enjoyed Freakonomics, you might just enjoy these five books as well.